PMunch/futhark/README.md

 might also mess up on definition types I haven't seen yet in the small handful of libraries I've tested it against.
 All of these things are things I hope to get fixed up.

+## TODO
+- Proper handling of C macros, at least those with simple values (inherently hard because C macros are typeless)
+- Find way to not require C compiler include paths
+- Verify if/make it work on Windows and Mac